 The provisions of this student handbook do not constitute a contract, expressed or implied, between Limestone College and any applicant, student's family, or faculty or staff member.
 Limestone College reserves the right to change the policies, procedures, rules, regulations, and information in this handbook at any time.
-Changes will become effective at the time the proper authorities so determine, and the changes will apply to both prospective students and those already enrolled.
-This handbook is a general information publication only, and it is not intended to nor does it contain all regulations that relate to students.
+Changes will become effective at the time the proper authorities so determine and the changes will apply to both prospective students and those already enrolled.
+This handbook is a general information publication only; it does not contain all regulations that relate to students.